redis/redis-doc/docs/redis-clients/python.md

 rc.get('foo')
 # b'bar'
 ```
-For more information, see [Redis-Py Clustering](https://redis-py.readthedocs.io/en/stable/clustering.html).
+For more information, see [redis-py Clustering](https://redis-py.readthedocs.io/en/stable/clustering.html).

 #### Connect to your production Redis with TLS